Our School Curriculum

 To develop the skill of speaking in a clear, fluent and interesting way and to listen with growing attention and concentration.

-Each class contains a range of fiction and non-fiction.
+Each class contains a range of fiction and non-fiction books.
 The reading books are colour-coded, and the children have a wide range of choice within each level.

 We aim for all our pupils to become confident, enthusiastic readers who are able to understand and respond to all kinds of writing and be able to use books to obtain information.